Railroad Brakeman and Conductor Injuries

 When brakemen or conductors sustain injuries while working in the railroad industry, they cannot look to their state workers’ compensation systems for relief.
 Railroad workers may only seek compensation for work-related illness and injury under the Federal Employers’ Liability Act (FELA), which offers various benefits for eligible workers.
 However, the most significant difference between FELA and workers’ compensation, is that injured parties do not qualify for benefits unless they can prove that the negligence of their employers led to their injuries.

-To maintain a FELA claim, injured parties must provide clear evidence that the negligence of their employers directly caused their injuries, which is not always an easy task.
+To maintain a FELA claim, injured parties must provide clear evidence that the negligence of their employers directly caused their injuries in the conductor work environment, which is not always an easy task.
 Injured railroad brakemen have based FELA claims on various negligent actions by their employers, including their failure to:

 - Warn of hazards associated with some job duties